lop-Louis/go-to-docs/docs/contracts/northbook-ia-overhaul.md

   A simple page that says what changed this month and what is pending.

 - **Release tag**
   A monthly label on the repo.
-Format vYYYY.MM-<lane> and it links to the snapshot and receipts.
+Format vYYYY.MM-\<seam\> and it links to the snapshot and receipts.

 - **SLA**
   How often something must be refreshed.
 Signals default to 30 days.